 The Defenses for Prostitution and Solicitation in Nevada

-They call it the oldest profession, and there is, indeed, historical record of prostitution going back thousands of years.
-The act of paying someone for sexual favors has always been morally contentious in the United States, yet the industry continues to flourish in one state.
+Though the act of paying someone for sexual favors and sexual acts is controversial in the United States, the industry continues to flourish in Nevada.

 In 2018, the owner of a half-dozen brothels in two Nevada counties announced that he would run for the state legislature.
 Dennis Hof’s announcement caused quite the political stir, especially as Nevada would face a ballot referendum in November that could outlaw prostitution statewide.